 Garnishment of wages is when the court takes a portion of the money owed from a debtor’s paycheck and pays it to a creditor who has obtained a judgment against a debtor.
 Meanwhile, garnishment of bank accounts allows the court to take money directly from the debtor’s bank account.
 The most common instance in which courts garnish people’s wages is when they are late on child support payments, but North Dakota also allows both types of garnishment when a judgment has been made against a debtor for consumer debt.

 If you are owed money and your debtors refuse to pay, a business attorney like Stephen Welle can help you collect the money owed to you.
 Likewise, if you are in debt, you should contact an him rather than being intimidated by threats from creditors.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.